NishTheFish92/FlutterToDoList/README.md

 # ToDo Application Using Flutter
-My First project using Flutter!
+My First project using Flutter!\
-A To Do application built using flutter, supports all basic functionality.
+A To Do application built using flutter, supports all basic functionality.\
-Supports
+Supports these features
 - Task creation
 - Task deletion
 - Task persistence